Taroom: Airport

 The Taroom Airport is located 20 kilometres south-east of the town and is used by private aircraft, emergency services and the resource industry to fly workers in and out of the region.
 In 2015, it was announced that Banana Shire Council was awarded over $124,000 in funding to upgrade the animal-proof fence at the airstrip.
 At the time then-Banana Shire mayor Ron Carige said the council was negotiating with QGC hoping the company would increase their usage of the airport.
 He also said an upgrade of the airport was in progress as it had become an integral part of the shire's infrastructure.

 Proposed rail link

-Unlike many towns in the district including Theodore to its north and Wandoan to its south, Taroom never managed to achieve a rail link to the town.
-This was despite a long hard-fought campaign from members of the Taroom community who constantly lobbied the state government throughout the early 20th century in a bid to convince them to extend the Wandoan railway line to the town.
-During the town's campaign for the railway extension, a local lobby group called the Taroom Railway League was formed.

-Delegates from Taroom met with government representatives on numerous occasions to discuss the issue but the proposal was consistently rebuffed by the government who reasoned that they'd find it difficult to finance despite it providing Taroom with a convenient link to Toowoomba during a time when not many people own motor vehicles and those who did found long-distance travel slow and difficult due to inferior dirt tracks over challenging terrain.

-The lack of government interest combined with the war and the infestation of invasive Prickly Pears the region endured constantly stonewalled the project.
+There is no rail link to Taroom.
+The lack of government interest combined with World War I and the infestation of invasive Prickly Pears the region endured constantly stonewalled the proposed rail link to the town.

 Another proposal surfaced in 1939 for a railway over the Carnarvon Range to link Springsure with Wandoan via Rolleston and Taroom.

-Discussion of the railway link between Wandoan and Taroom continued into the 1940s but improved conditions of the roads, faster vehicles and the demise of many railway branch lines, the enthusiasm for the rail link to Taroom dissipated in the latter half of the 20th century.
+Discussion of the railway link between Wandoan and Taroom continued into the 1940s.

 There is a current proposal to construct a Surat Basin railway line to connect the Western railway line system at Wandoan with the Moura railway line for the transportation of coal to the Port of Gladstone.
 According to maps of the proposed line, it is expected to bypass Taroom in favour of a faster and shorter link between Wandoan to Banana via Cracow.